Making Sense of Supplements: A Comprehensive Guide

 This lack of control and testing for efficacy could explain why some supplements don't seem to work.
 It might also be why some doctors are skeptical about supplements in general.

 So, how do you find good supplements?
 Look for brands that test their products and watch their supply chains closely.
 Certifications like NSF International, USP, or the 'GMP Certified' mark can be signs of a good brand.
 Additionally, using reputable websites like Wellevate or Fullscript to purchase supplements can be helpful.
-These companies run additional third-party testing on their supplements to ensure that what they are selling is high quality, uncontaminated, and contain the ingredients they say they do.
+These companies run additional third-party testing on their supplements to ensure that what they are selling is high quality, uncontaminated and contains the ingredients they say they do.
 We only source from trusted brands at Midcoast Health Collective's Apothecary.

 Research is limited